Pollution in New Zealand: Water pollution

 Water pollution in New Zealand varies depending on the level of development in the water catchment areas.
 In recent years concerns have been raised about the effect of intensification of dairy farming on water quality.
 The Drying and Clean Streams Accord was established to address problems with water pollution due to dairy farming.

 Marine pollution

 Fertiliser runs off farms and yards into nearby rivers and streams, which carry it out to the ocean.
 It is also carried by the cloud and when it rains it drops in the ocean, which is carried by the current.

 Air pollution

-Smog was a problem in Christchurch.
+Excess levels of fine particulate matter (PM2.5) are a concern in several towns and cities across New Zealand, primarily due to the widespread use of woodburners for residential heating.
+This issue is exacerbated by local climatic conditions and topographical features that contribute to temperature inversions, trapping pollutants near the ground.

 New Zealand has a relatively unique greenhouse gas emissions profile.
 In 2007, agriculture contributed 48.2% of total emissions, energy (including transport); 43.2%, industry; 6.1%, waste; 2.4%.
 In other Kyoto Protocol Annex 1 countries, agriculture typically contributes about 11% of total emissions.
 From 1990 to 2007, total greenhouse gas emissions in New Zealand increased by 22.1%.
 Emission increases by sector were - agriculture; 12.1%, energy; 39.2%, industry; 35.0%.
 Only the small waste sector reduced emissions, by 25.3%.